Pig Girl: Sacred Roots Production

 Indigenous theatre company Behind The Actors Mask Studio collaborated with Dreamcather's Studio 4 Film and Television and would form Sacred Roots Production preceding the performance of a revised version of Pig Girl originally written by Governor General Award Winning playwright Colleen Murphy.
 Their version used mainly an all Indigenous cast with the exception of the Killer and Police Officer.
 Adding more elements of Indigenous culture through ceremony, song, and language to give a greater focus on drawing attention to Missing and Murdered Indigenous Women, warning the vulnerability of alcohol and addictions and vulnerabilites that can lead to human sex trafficking.
-Jessica Loft Thompson brought the project to Shelby Mitchell-Adams in order to come together in a collaborative effort to raise awareness.
+Jessica Loft Cross (Thompson) brought the project to Shelby Mitchell-Adams in order to come together in a collaborative effort to raise awareness.
 They signed a contract and were given permission from Colleen Murphy to make the revisions to the play.
-Director Constantine Kourtedis and Jessica Loft spearheaded the adaptation by changing the structural format of the play breaking it down into scenes between the Sister and the Police Officer, and the Dying Woman and Killer and Jessica added the cultural elements.
+Director Constantine Kourtedis and Jessica Loft Cross spearheaded the adaptation by changing the structural format of the play breaking it down into scenes between the Sister and the Police Officer, and the Dying Woman and Killer and Jessica added the cultural elements.
 It changed the rhythm and tempo allowing viewers to take the story in slowly and intimately.
 The production was performed in 2016 from August 19 to 20 in Akwesasne Mohawk Territory in New York, and from August 26 to 27 in Kahnawake Mohawk Territory in Quebec intended for a Native American Indigenous audience.
 There were 700 attendees overall and the impact of the play was positively received by those who were in attendance.
 A talk back session followed the performance.
 On the first night a viewer in the audience was awestruck learning five minutes into the play that the subject matter was about the Robert Pickton case.
 She followed up by telling her family connection with a victim of Pickton and sang a woman's warrior song in memory of her beloved cousin.

-Critical Reception
+Critical reception

 Keith Barker, a Métis playwright and actor, read the play Pig Girl as something that had to be performed despite the violence portrayed.
 Even though people raised arguments about Colleen Murphy not being a member of the Indigenous, Barker admits there is a struggle between ownership of one's own stories and trusting others to tell the stories.
 He ends by stating he believes in the play.